Continued from Last Week's Post

 Dim D as Object Set D = CreateObject("Scripting.Dictionary")

-Dim D as Dictionary
+Dim D As Dictionary

 Option Compare Database Option Explicit Private T As ClsText Private B As ClsCmdButton Private m_Frm As Access.Form